-Figure 1 suggests that inflation expectations adjust significantly when IT is implemented and expectations track inflation with gradual adjustments also taking place in the period of the announcements.
-On the other hand, figure 2 shows no change in expectations following the announcement and implementation of the policy.
+Figure 1 for Colombia suggests when IT is first introduced, inflation expectations adjust starting at the time of the announcement of the policy.
+However, the track inflation rather than lead.
+On the other hand, figure 2 for the United States shows no change in expectations following the announcement or implementation of the policy.
 The break in inflation and inflation expectations occurs at the time of the financial crisis, which has been documented in Gerko (2017).
-This evidence leads to the question regarding the direction of impact of the policy.
-Does IT impact inflation expectations which in turn impact inflation or does IT impact inflation which then leads to a response of inflation expectations?
+This empirical evidence then raises the question, does a change in monetary policy lead to a change in inflation expectations and the expectation formation process?